Pavitra600/study-of-basic-gates/README.md

 assign f7=~(a^b);
 endmodule
-Program for logic gates and verify its truth table in quartus using Verilog programming
+Program for logic gates and verify its truth table in quartus using Verilog programming Program for logic gates and verify its truth table in quartus using Verilog programming

  Developed by: RegisterNumber: 24900612
 ```